hpc/charliecloud/doc/install.rst

 can exclude some features with:

   ========================== =======================================================
-  option                     don't build or install
+  option                     don't build/install
   ========================== =======================================================
+  :code:`--disable-ch-image` :code:`ch-image` unprivileged builder & image manager
   :code:`--disable-html`     HTML documentation
   :code:`--disable-man`      man pages
-  :code:`--disable-tests`    test suite
+  :code:`--disable-syslog`   logging to syslog (see individual man pages) :code:`--disable-tests`    test suite
-  :code:`--disable-ch-image` :code:`ch-image` unprivileged builder & image manager
   ========================== =======================================================

 You can also say :code:`--enable-FOO` to fail the build if :code:`FOO` can't